Interactive Approaches & Techniques for Perpetrator Work

 The ideas about exercises and activities we got from the training are really crucial and could easily be applied with perpetrators especially juvenile and other youths.
 What is very special about the exercises we covered is that they come from experiences by the trainer and participants, rather than from desk research.

-- Leon Farrugia (MT)
+- Leon Farrugia (Malta)

 The Course